Updated 21 December 2020

 For more information, please visit:

-Sweden currently has no quarantine obligation for travelers.
+Sweden currently has no quarantine obligation for travellers.
 For more information about preventive measures recommended in Sweden, please visit the FAQ page of Public Health Agency of Sweden.

-Finland welcomes leisure travellers from a number of countries where the coronavirus situation has eased.
-There is no mandatory quarantine or testing for travellers from these countries on arrival in Finland.
+Finland welcomes leisure travelers from a number of countries where the coronavirus situation has eased.
+There is no mandatory quarantine or testing for the residents from these countries on arrival in Finland: the Vatican, Australia, Japan, Rwanda, South Korea, Singapore, Thailand and New Zealand.

 Finnish health authorities will review countries’ infection rates weekly.
 The Finnish Institute for Health and Welfare’s traffic light model show which countries it is possible to travel to Finland from.